orbisgis/geoclimate/docs/README.md

 and the streets as well as the building use are the determinant parameters affecting the urban climate.
 Thus it is necessary to described accurately the urban fabric in order to apply the right energy balance.

-Geoclimate is a [Groovy](http://groovy-lang.org/) library that implements algorithms to compute geospatial indicators based on GIS layers. e.g. density of building, sky view factor, building compacity, road distance...
+Geoclimate is a [Groovy](http://groovy-lang.org/) library that implements algorithms to compute geospatial indicators based on vector GIS layers. e.g. density of building, sky view factor, building compacity, road distance...

 The geospatial indicators are computed at three spatial units :